bazel-contrib/rules_nodejs/docs/Built-ins.md

     Subject to 'Make variable' substitution.
     Can use $(location) expansion.
 See https://docs.bazel.build/versions/master/be/make-variables.html
-    You may also refer to the location of the output_dir with the special `$@` replacement, like genrule.
-    If output_dir=False then $@ will refer to the output directory for this package.
+    Like genrule, you may also use some syntax sugar for locations:
+    - `$@`: if you have only one output file, the location of the output
+    - `$(@D)`: The output directory.
+If output_dir=False and there is only one file name in outs, this expands to the directory containing that file.
+If there are multiple files, this instead expands to the package's root directory in the genfiles tree, even if all generated files belong to the same subdirectory!
+If output_dir=True then this corresponds to the output directory which is the $(RULEDIR)/{target_name}.
+    - `$(RULEDIR)`: the root output directory of the rule, corresponding with its package (can be used with output_dir=True or False)

 Defaults to `[]`